You know the feeling. Whether it is for access to an app, a subscription, or your favorite pair of sneakers.

 As if clicking “agree” with your index finger isn’t quite enough.
 Soon you should even give them a thumbs up! because they get to know so much about you.

 When the world is so well optimized with more data, it makes people wonder where the knowledge is put to use.

 It can be used to make a better toothbrush.
 It can make us more productive at work, travel faster and achieve more goals in a shorter time.

-New insights about us will be increasingly commoditized, in exchange for a better user experience for all things.
-Better user experience comes with more predictable mass behaviour, yielding fewer surprises and lower-value data over time.
+New insights about us will be increasingly commoditized, in exchange for better user experience for all things.
+Better user experience comes with more predictable mass behavior, yielding fewer surprises and lower-value data over time.